Nella is from Venezuela. She is five foot nothing with wild curly hair and more energy than a litter of puppies.

 The class is over and we warm down.
 Nella kisses her fingers and presses them to her left cheek, her right cheek and then to her bottom and belly.

 I thought she was blowing kisses to us at first but now I’m confused.
 She can’t be telling us to kiss ass but that’s what it looks like.
 When the music is off Nella speaks again.

 “You know what that means right?” she asks, repeating the kissing routine.

 “It means love yourself.
 Love yourself, even your rolls.”
 She grabs her tummy then jiggles it.

 Aha!
 It all makes sense now.
 I’m not sure if this is a Colombian thing, a cultural gulf which has just been crossed but I’m glad she set me straight.

-I feel as if I’ve been on holiday to Colombia this morning, taken on some of the energy and excitement of Latino life and now I’m ready to get back to my own.
+I feel as if I’ve been on holiday to South America this morning, taken on some of the energy and excitement of Latino life and now I’m ready to get back to my own.